kyegomez/Algorithm-Of-Thoughts/README.md

 # Todo
 - [ ] All thoughts over 0.5 are added to cache or longterm vectorstore
-- [ ] DFS search similiar to tree of thoughts
+- [ ] DFS search similiar to Algorithm of thoughts
 - [ ] Propose solutions function
 - [ ] Backtrack to nearest successful states
 - [ ] Implement evaluation strategy similiar to tot with [0.0, 1.0]